marxanweb/docs/user.md

 GIS users can directly connect to the database of a local installation of Marxan Web and produce their own maps and reports by combining this Marxan data with their own local data layers.
 For more information see the [Developer Documentation](dev.html).

-## Server details
+## Server Details
-The Server details show the information about the server that the user is currently connected to, including the server name, description, host, operating system, version of the marxan-server and the version of the World Database of Protected Areas.
+The Server Details show the information about the server that the user is currently connected to, including the server name, description, host, operating system, version of the marxan-server and the version of the World Database of Protected Areas.
+To access the Server Details window, click on the server name in the toolbar.

 <img src='images/window_server_details.png' title='Server details window' class='docsImage'>